★★★★★

 As the vast majority of reputable brokers offer all the above free of charge (for the borrower), it simply makes sense to seek expert support at the earliest possible stage.

-Remortgage or Equity Release
+Remortgage or equity release

 Equity release is becoming an increasingly popular option for UK homeowners looking to tap into the capital they have tied up in their homes.
 Likewise, anyone who has an existing mortgage can leverage their equity by choosing to remortgage.
 This basically means taking out a new mortgage that is bigger than their existing mortgage, in order to raise funds for any given purpose.